AlexandreDecan/portion/README.md

 ## Features

  - Support intervals of any (comparable) objects.
- - Closed or open, finite or (semi-) infinite intervals.
+ - Closed or open, finite or (semi-)infinite intervals.
  - Atomic intervals and interval sets are supported.
  - Automatic simplification of intervals.
- - Support iteration, comparison, intersection, union, complement, difference and containment.
+ - Support iteration, comparison, transformation, intersection, union, complement, difference and containment.
  - Import and export intervals to strings and to Python built-in data types.